itzCozi/devbox/CONTRIBUTING.md

 ### Overview

 **⚠️ Testing Environment**: For best results, run tests on **Debian/Ubuntu** systems where devbox is fully functional.
-Cross-platform tests verify compatibility but devbox only operates on Debian/Ubuntu.
+CI runs on Linux only; other platforms are not supported.

 devbox has a comprehensive test suite that includes:
 - **Unit tests** for individual functions and components
-- **Integration tests** for CLI commands and end-to-end functionality (best on Debian/Ubuntu)
+- **Integration tests** for CLI commands and end-to-end functionality (Debian/Ubuntu only)
-- **Cross-platform tests** for Windows, macOS, and Linux compatibility verification
 - **Security tests** and vulnerability scanning
 - **Performance tests** with race condition detection